-After deposition in a personal injury case, a court reporter prepares and provides a transcript.
+What happens after a deposition in a personal injury case?
+First, a court reporter prepares and provides a transcript.
 Your attorney and the defense attorney receive and review the copy of the transcript.
 The defense attorney may require you to undergo an independent medical examination.
 Your attorney continues negotiating with the at-fault party’s insurer.

 What Is a Deposition?